qfpl/applied-fp-course/README.md

 free [WebChat client](https://webchat.freenode.net).

 #### Subsequent lessons may contain spoilers, don't cheat yourself out of the experience!

+There is a ``README.md`` file in each Level project that will provide instructions about what the goal is for that specific level.

 * Level 01 : Simple Hello World web app.
 * Level 02 : Define our application spec with types!